 2. Can lower high blood pressure

-Having high blood pressure increases an individual’s risk to having cardiovascular disease.
+Having high blood pressure increases an individual’s risk to have cardiovascular disease.

 Studies have shown that vitamin C consumption can help lower blood pressure.

 British researchers did a study on 40 men and women, between 60 and 80 years old.